 Join Katrina Rodabaugh and Sasha Duerr September 21-23, 2018 in the Hudson Valley of NY.

-Update: This event is now sold out with a wait list.
+Update: This event sold out quickly.
 Thank you so much for the tremendous response.
-Please join my mailing list to be notified of future events and workshops.
-And you can join the wait list to be notified if any opportunities arise to join this weekend workshop.
-Thank you.
+Please join my mailing list to be notified of future events, barn retreats, and workshops.
+I always announce offerings to my mailing list first and will be releasing tickets for new events quarterly.
+Thank you so much.

 This Slow Textiles Retreat focuses on natural dyes, hand-stitching, mending, and various ways of incorporating sustainable, mindful, and holistic textile arts into creative work.
 Slow textiles are one aspect of the slow fashion movement that is easily adaptable by individual makers, crafters, and fiber artists of all skill-level and interest.
 The slow fashion movement is garnering international participants as we collectively work towards a more ecological and ethical fashion future.
 Through this retreat, teachers, artists, authors, and friends–Sasha and Katrina–have created various workshops to share their textile arts practices, delve deeper into the conversation around slow living and slow textiles, foster like-minded community, and retreat into the workshop atmosphere at Katrina’s private barn studio, backyard gardens, and Hudson Valley homestead.